 Collagen is the most important and abundant structural protein in your body.
 Your body can make collagen, but it is an intense process, and you need a lot of it!
 Think of collagen as the “glue” that holds your body together.
-Your skin, hair, nails, gut barrier, bones, connective tissue, cartilage, and joints all depend on ample collagen to be healthy, strong, and flexible.
-Plus, collagen assists in weight management and bone health, protects your heart, and optimizes liver function.
+Your skin, hair, nails, gut barrier, bones, connective tissue, cartilage, and joints all depend on ample amounts of collagen to stay healthy, strong, and flexible.
+Plus, collagen can assist in weight management and support bone and heart health.4,5

-Even under the most ideal nutritional conditions, collagen production rapidly declines after the age of 40.
-This results in wrinkles, thinning bones, weaker joints, thinning hair, and negatively impacts other aspects of our health and vitality.
+Collagen production rapidly declines after the age of 40.
+This results in wrinkles, thinning bones, weaker joints, and thinning hair.
+It negatively impacts many aspects of our health and vitality.
 Furthermore, most of us don’t get enough collagen from our diets.
-Unless you’ve got an 8-quart crock pot simmering bone broth from grass-fed, antibiotic-free cow bones all day, every day, then you are very likely in need of a high-quality collagen supplement!
+Unless you’ve got an 8-quart crock pot simmering bone broth from grass-fed, antibiotic-free cow bones 24/7, then you are very likely in need of a high-quality collagen supplement!

 Now we’re clear that complete protein and collagen are very different, each having a very different function in your body.
-That’s why, if you want to support healthy weight loss, lean muscle mass, hair, skin, nails, and strong bones, as well as gut health, joint health, DNA synthesis, enzyme production, and more (yes, it’s that important!)
-I recommend adding both into your daily routine.
+If you want to support healthy weight loss, lean muscle mass, hair, skin, nails, and strong bones, as well as gut health, joint health, DNA synthesis, enzyme production, and more (yes, it’s that important!)
+I recommend adding both into your daily routine

 How to Choose a High-Quality Complete Protein

-There are many different types of protein supplements on the market, many of them low quality, processed with solvents and harmful chemicals, or made with ingredients that can be inflammatory to your digestive tract.
+There are many different types of protein supplements on the market.
+Some of them are low quality, processed with solvents and harmful chemicals, or include ingredients that can trigger an inflammatory response in your body.

 When looking for a high-quality complete protein supplement to fuel your body and promote well being, check the labels to ensure the product is: